Methodology

 Sums to 6 = number of tag assignments

-Topics use raw article mentions (see above).
-A paper tagged under three topics counts once in each.
+Topics use raw article mentions, so a paper tagged under three topics counts once in each and the bars can sum to more than the total article count.

-Countries are raw article counts by institution country code.
-When a country filter is active, the panel switches to showing co-authoring countries: all countries that share at least one paper with the selected country.
-A paper with authors from five countries counts as one article toward each bilateral pair.
-Country is based on author affiliation at the time of publication, not on the nationality of researchers or the location of patients.
+Countries show the top publishing countries by default.
+When a country filter is active, the panel switches to co-authoring countries, meaning all countries sharing at least one paper with the selected country.
+Country is based on author affiliation at the time of publication.

-Top institutions shows distinct articles per institution for the filtered set.
-When a country is selected, only institutions with that country code are included.
+Journals and institutions show raw article counts for the filtered set.
+When a country filter is active, only institutions with that country code are included.

 How the 15 topics are assigned to each bucket